 Susan earned a BFA from the California State University of San Bernardino and has experience as an exhibiting mixed-media artist, online instructor, photographer, framer, exhibit designer and docent for NASA.
 She also worked for Daniel Smith, where she learned about a vast array of art materials and supplies.
 Susan monitors most of our classes along with Martha and is there to assist instructors and students with Zoom or other online classroom questions or issues that arise.

 OFFICE & GALLERY HOURS

 Our office and gallery are temporarily closed.
 Please contact us by phone, text or email.
-If you are having technical difficulties getting into a class, please phone or text Martha at the number below, she and designated class monitors are on duty during all classes to assist.
+If you are having technical difficulties at the time of an online class, please phone or text Martha at the number below, she and designated class monitors are on duty to assist during all class hours.
 Please join your first class session one half hour early if you have any technical concerns about using Zoom.